tochman/the_blue_print/chapters/09-1-build-optimization.md

 4. **Hardcoded assumptions**: Don't assume development values will work in production
 :::

-## Making Smart Optimization Decisions
+## Making smart optimization decisions

 Now that you understand the basics, let's explore how to make informed decisions about which optimizations to apply.
 Not every technique is right for every project.

-### Decision Framework: When to Use Which Optimization {.unnumbered .unlisted}
+### Decision framework: When to use which optimization {.unnumbered .unlisted}

 Instead of applying every optimization technique blindly, use this decision tree: